Researching the Legal System of the Lao People’s Democratic Republic

 • To establish or liquidate of Special and Specific Economic Zone;

-• To promote, disseminate, educate, respect, and implement the Constitution, Laws and regulations;
+• To promote, disseminate, educate, respect, and implement the Constitution, Laws, and regulations;

-• To decide on conferment, withdrawal, relinquishment and re-acquisition of Lao nationality;
+• To decide on conferment, withdrawal, relinquishment, and re-acquisition of Lao nationality;

 • To propose to the President of the State for the consideration on the grant of amnesty;

-• To supervise, direct and monitor the provision of services to citizens and the addressing of complaints from citizens;
+• To supervise, direct, and monitor the provision of services to citizens and the addressing of complaints from citizens;

-• To report on its performance to the National Assembly, the National Assembly Standing Committee, and the President of the State;
+• To report on its performance to the National Assembly, the National Assembly Standing Committee, and the President of the State; and

 • To have other rights and perform other obligations according to laws and regulations.